SiddPlus/FMPGame/COMMENTARY.md

 }
 ```

 Crucially, I had to change the project's Navigation settings to Dynamic.
-This allows the `NavMesh` to re-scan the world at runtime.
+This allows the `NavMesh` (Navmesh | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) to re-scan the world at runtime.
 In C++, I added a call to notify the navigation system once the procedural mesh was finished.
 This ensured the AI could perceive the hills and valleys created by my noise algorithms, allowing for true combat on procedurally generated terrain.

 ## Problem 5: Collision Clipping and Stuck Enemies

 The Problem: Even after the AI could move, I found that enemies were frequently falling through the map or getting stuck half-way inside rocks and trees.
-This happened because the AI was spawning at the exact same time the `HISM`(UHierarchicalInstancedStaticMeshComponent | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) environmental objects were being placed.
+This happened because the AI was spawning at the exact same time the `HISM` (UHierarchicalInstancedStaticMeshComponent | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) environmental objects were being placed.
 If an AI's collision capsule overlapped with a rock's collision at the moment of spawning, the physics engine would "jitter," causing the AI to fall through the floor or become permanently immobilized.

 The Solution: I iterated on the [`AEnemySpawner`](https://siddplus.github.io/FMPGame/classAEnemySpawner.html) logic to implement a vertical validated spawn.
 Instead of spawning enemies directly on the ground, I modified the code to spawn them 200 units in the air.
-Immediately upon spawning, I performed a `LineTraceSingleByChannel` downwards to the ground.
+Immediately upon spawning, I performed a `LineTraceSingleByChannel` (Line Trace By Trace Channel | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) downwards to the ground.

 ```
 FHitResult GroundHit;